laravel/nova-docs/1.0/actions/defining-actions.md

 Nova actions allow you to perform custom tasks on one or more Eloquent models.
 For example, you might write an action that sends an email to a user containing account data they have requested.
 Or, you might write an action to transfer a group of records to another user.

-Once an action has been attached to a resource definition, you may initiate it from the resource's index or detail screens:
+Once an action has been attached to a resource definition, you may initiate it from the resource's index or detail pages:

 ![Action](./img/action.png)